of The Club Continental Estate

 A few years later, Karrie persuaded her brother Caleb Johnson to buy a portion of her property.
 He and his wife Elinor commissioned an architectural firm in Milwaukee to design a Mediterranean structure they named Mira Rio.
 Building began in early 1922 and the family took up residence in May, 1923.

 Elinor Johnson and her daughter Margaret loved to have their friends from the north visit during the “season”, and often all nine bedrooms were full of guests.
 In the early 1920’s there were parties and activities of all sorts from bridge, horseback riding, boating and swimming to formal balls.
 In the Club Continental there are pictures taken during this festive period.
+Fountains and tiles from the era remain.

-Read more about the history of the Club Continental…
+Read more about The Club Continental History…